loftyshaky/extensions-privacy-policy/extensions-privacy-policy.md

 Close Other Tabs does not store any data.

-No data is collected from you or sent anywhere, under any circumstances.
+No data is collected from you or sent anywhere.

 ## Pronunciation Audio Url Copier for Anki